-You may be a small business owner or just an employee working for one.
+You may be a small business owner or an employee working for one.
 However, your clients are the lifeblood of your business and deserve to be treated with the utmost respect and care.
 Quite obviously, with no clients, you wouldn’t have a company at all!
 Having many clients may seem the ultimate goal for any business owner or employee today (and it is).
 Nevertheless, these people are what makes everything work — including our livelihoods.
-We therefore need to put in extra effort when it comes to building strong relationships with clients.
+We, therefore, need to put in extra effort to build strong relationships with clients.
 Here are some easy ways we can do just that:

 1 Learn to recognize the truth about bad clients

 Recognizing bad clients isn’t the same as enjoying them.
-I don’t enjoy all of my clients, but they are all good for me in some way.
+I don’t want all of my clients, but they are all good for me somehow.
 ‘Bad clients’ can be a great source of income, experience, and networking opportunities.
 Even if you don’t like a particular client, there are still ways in which they can help you grow your business or brand.

 2 Don’t settle for less than you deserve

 Don’t settle for less than you deserve.
-Clients may try to take advantage of your eagerness and willingness to work with them.
+Clients may try to exploit your eagerness and willingness to work with them.
 However, don’t allow this.
 Stand up for yourself as much as possible.
 Don’t be afraid to put your foot down or say no if necessary.
 If clients are asking you to do something that doesn’t make sense or isn’t within the scope of what they hired you for in the first place, speak up!
-Don’t let clients walk all over you just because they hired you—if anything, this should give them a bit more respect for your abilities as a professional designer.
+Don’t let clients walk all over you just because they hired you—if anything; this should give them more respect for your abilities as a professional designer.
 It is not only difficult to be noticed in this competitive industry.
-It is also difficult to maintain client relationships over time despite quality workmanship that meets their expectations every time.
+Maintaining client relationships over time is difficult despite quality artistry meeting their expectations.

 3 Be an active listener

 Listening is a skill that can be learned.
-Being an active listener means more than simply hearing what the other person is saying.
-It’s about listening fully, and understanding what they are truly trying to say, as opposed to simply hearing their words.
-When you actively listen, you learn more about the client’s needs and interests.
-You can use active listening as a way of building trust and rapport with clients.
-You can demonstrate your interest in their situation, while also helping them feel confident discussing their problems with you.
+Active listening means more than simply hearing what the other person is saying.
+It’s about listening fully and understanding what they genuinely want to say instead of simply hearing their words.
+You learn more about the client’s needs and interests when actively listening.
+You can use active listening to build trust and rapport with clients.
+You can demonstrate your interest in their situation while helping them feel confident discussing their problems.

 4 Set limits and stick to them

-When working with clients, you should set limits on the amount of time you will spend on a project.
+When working with clients, you should limit how much time you will spend on a project.
 This can help keep you focused and accountable for your work.
-Sticking to these limits will also help you avoid taking on too much work and becoming overwhelmed.
+Sticking to these limits will also help you avoid too much work and becoming overwhelmed.

 You should always stick to your limits!
-If not, you may end up spending way too much time working on one particular project or task—and find yourself unable to complete other tasks in a timely manner.
+If not, you may spend too much time working on one project or task and cannot promptly complete other charges.
+How and when to say no.

 6 Develop rapport with your clients

-Developing and maintaining rapport is one of the most important skills you can have as a salesperson.
-When your clients feel that they can relate to you, they’re more likely to trust you and want to work with you in the future.
+Developing and maintaining rapport is one of the most essential skills of a salesperson.
+When clients feel they can relate to you, they’re more likely to trust and want to work with you.
 Here are some ways of developing rapport:

 - Express interest in what your client cares about (and don’t be afraid to show it).

-- Ask questions about their interests and concerns—this shows that you care enough about them as people that it’s worth asking specific information about them, not just offering generic statements about how great everything is going for them right now.
+- Ask questions about their interests and concerns—this shows that you care enough about them and that it’s worth asking for specific information about them, not just offering generic statements about how great everything is going for them right now.

 - Show empathy for their feelings by acknowledging them (e.g., “That must be frustrating”).